James Riely Gordon: New York and the East

 In 1902, Gordon moved his practice to Dallas, and then in 1904 to New York City.
-For a few years there he was in partnership with architects Evarts Tracy and Egerton Swartwout.
+For a few years there, he was in partnership with architects Evarts Tracy and Egerton Swartwout.

 Gordon designed a number of substantial buildings in Manhattan, but almost all of them have since been replaced by new structures.
 One venerable survivor from 1910, in the Gramercy Park area, is the apartment house 36 Gramercy Park East.
 With a soaring pair of stacked bay windows, it is clad in white terra cotta, like Cass Gilbert's Woolworth Building of the same period.

-While apartment houses and commercial buildings dominated Gordon's practice in New York City, he did see more courthouse work, in Somerville and Hackensack, NJ, in Oakland, MD, in Ebensburg, PA, and in Wampsville and Cortland, NY.
+While apartment houses and commercial buildings dominated Gordon's practice in New York City, he did see more courthouse work, in Somerville and Hackensack, New Jersey, Oakland, Maryland, Ebensburg, Pennsylvania, and Wampsville and Cortland, New York.

 The significance of his role in the New York area may be inferred from the fact that his obituary in the New York Times failed to even mention the word "Texas".